wdahman/clarity/apps/website/components/date-picker/README.md

 Only dates inside the min/max range will be selectable for the input when there is a bound placed for the min or max attribute.

-The `min` and the `max` attributes can be used alone or together to have both an upper and a lower bound on acceppted dates.
+The `min` and the `max` attributes can be used alone or together to have both an upper and a lower bound on accepted dates.

 ![Basic Datepicker](/images/components/datepicker/min-max-demo.png)
 <doc-demo src="/demos/datepicker/min-max-ng.html" />